letscontrolit/ESPEasy/docs/source/Hardware/Hardware.rst

 For Olimex boards in the ESP32-POE range, the supplier has documented this warning:

 .. warning::
-    **Important notice**: Olimex ESP32-PoE has **no galvano isolation** from Ethernet's power supply, when you program the board via the micro USB connector the Ethernet cable should be disconnected (if you have power over the Ethernet cable)!
+    **Important notice**: Olimex ESP32-PoE has **no galvanic isolation** from Ethernet's power supply, when you program the board via the micro USB connector the Ethernet cable should be disconnected (if you have power over the Ethernet cable)!

     Consider using Olimex USB-ISO to protect your computer and board from accidental short circuit.
 Also consider instead using Olimex ESP32-PoE-ISO board, which *is* insulated.